OM MANI PADME HUM

 He said from ancient times there was a "girl Buddha" whose followers believed that reciting the mantra Om Mani Padme Hum would, because of her compassion, deliver them from harm.
 He said even though he himself had not practiced or invoked the mantra, while seeking refuge in the midst of the attack he inadvertently ended up amongst a group of believers who were also running to find shelter from the explosions.
 Then, while within the group, most of whom were verbally repeating the mantra, overhead, pure white and almost cloud-like the "girl Buddha" appeared in the sky above them actually deflecting the trajectory of the bombs away from their exposed path until they reached safety and out of harms way.

 The mantra came up because of a 1940s comic book superhero called The Green Lama that used the Om Mani Padme Hum mantra much like Billy Batson used Shazam to become Captain Marvel --- to invoke superpowers --- and, in the Green Lama's case, like Captain Marvel, gaining super strength, invulnerability, the ability to fly, and even being impervious to bullets to the point of being bulletproof.
 The old dishwasher had six or eight copies of the Green Lama, all in like-new mint condition, of which, for whatever reason, he gave to me.
+The "girl Buddha" was of course Kuan-yin and her miraculous appearances in human form are found in the legend of Miao-shan.
+See:

 My older brother was born three years before I was, and thus then, because of that age difference, started school several years before I did.
 As he went from kindergarten through to the third grade my mother helped him with his reading.
 Even though I hadn't started school because of being too young, I learned to read right along with him.
 By the time he reached third grade and I started kindergarten, I was reading third grade books probably as well or better than he was and was being shown off by my mother for being able to do so to anybody who would listen.
 My brother had assigned school books to read.
 I didn't, so in the process I turned to comic books.
 The quote below, from the source so cited, although right on, is meant to be tongue in cheek as well: